KAR-NG/Life-Expectancy-Statistical-Analysis-WHO-/life.md

          Status = as.factor(Status))
 ```

-From this point onward, the data object name will be changed from “life”
+From this point onward, the dataset object name will be changed from
-to “life2”, so to have “life” as a backup before further
+“life” to “life2”, so to have “life” object as a backup before further
 transformations.

 ``` r